MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/Campaign.md

 # Campaign

-Contains the methods used to manage the [campaign](/bingads/guides/entity-hierarchy-limits#campaign).
+Contains the methods used to manage a [campaign](/bingads/guides/entity-hierarchy-limits#campaign).

 ## Methods
 |Method Name|Return Type|Description|